OfirTheOne/js-course/chapter01-execution-context/02-execution-context-stack.md

 # Execution context stack

 <br>
+The execution context stack is used to track execution contexts.
+The running execution context is always the top element of this stack.
 Each context is, in essence, a level of scope within your code.
 When a context is created, it is placed on the execution context stack (or "call stack").
 When it exits, the context is removed from the context stack.
 Consider the JavaScript program below: